 It is also equipped with a temperature and humidity sensor, which allows it to monitor temperature swings properly and notify you if an abnormal temperature is observed in the environment.

-The SpotCam Sense, a wireless indoor security camera with temperature and humidity sensors, is one device.
+One device is the SpotCam Sense, a wireless indoor security camera with temperature and humidity sensors.

 In addition, promising a quick setup with mobile motion detection alarms can be used as either a security camera or a baby monitor.